-Dane’s known that he was an Architect in the Making for much of his life.
-His background in construction began in high-school and during the college summers, he had the fortune of experiencing the birth of structures and environments.
-His hard-working and results-driven nature combined with his passion for details and design during his time at Carnegie Mellon University, thus propelled him forward into the exciting and dynamic Architecture industry.
+Dane has known that he was an Architect in the making for much of his life.
+His background in construction began in high school and during the college summers, he had the fortune of experiencing the birth of structures and environments.
+His hard-working and results-driven nature, combined with his passion for details and design during his time at Carnegie Mellon University, propelled him forward into the exciting and dynamic Architecture industry.